Learn the different parts of Medicare and get to know the various options you have to choose from. (Video, 5:15)Open

-Very similar to the HMO above with the flexibility to see doctors outside your network, if needed.
+Very similar to the HMO above with the added flexibility to see doctors outside your network, if needed.
 This type of plan is good for members who want extra coverage when traveling outside the HAP network.
 Members still get lower premiums and regularly managed care through their PCP.
-3
+1

 Preferred provider organization (PPO)

 PPOs offer more flexibility than HMOs but you’ll pay a little more for care.
 You don’t need to have a PCP (but you should pick one), and you can seek care in, or outside of, the network.
 1

 Medigap plans, also known as Medicare supplement plans, are offered by private companies such as Alliance Health and Life Insurance Company® as a a way to help pay some of the health care costs Original Medicare doesn’t cover like copays, coinsurance and deductibles.
 It only supplements your Original Medicare benefits.
 You’ll still need to have Medicare Parts A and B.